Cowboys & Indians

 "MARRIOT!" snapped Jones and the driver reluctantly turned back.

 The taxi pulled away with much bleating of the horns and shaking of fists and joined the other traffic heading towards the city.
-Jones was too tired to pay attention and pulled the Stetson over his face.
+Jones was too tired to pay

 The taxi belched and lurched forward, black fumes pouring from the exhaust, and the driver started to speak again, "Where are you from?"